 If the estate involves multiple properties, multiple states, or unclear ownership, this is the time to consult a mineral rights attorney or a landman.
 They can:

-This doesn't have to be expensive for a simple estate, but it can save you significant problems down the road.
+Professional title research typically costs $200 to $5,000 depending on complexity.
+For a simple estate with clear title, this doesn't have to be expensive, but it can save you significant problems down the road.

 Week 4: Start Organizing

 Once you have a basic understanding of what you own, put it in a system.
 Record the properties, link the leases, and start logging payments as they come in.
-Whether you use MinRight or another method, the goal is the same: one place where you can see everything.
+The conveyance documents need to be recorded in the county where the minerals are located, so keep copies of everything you file.

 The worst outcome is doing all this research and then letting it scatter again.
 Whatever system you choose, use it consistently.